lammps/lammps/doc/src/Developer_par_long.rst

   <partition>` calculation and then use the :doc:`verlet/split
   integrator <run_style>` to perform the PPPM computation on a dedicated, separate partition of MPI processes.
-This uses an integer "1:*p*" mapping of *p* sub-domains of the atom decomposition to one sub-domain of the FFT grid decomposition and where pairwise non-bonded and bonded forces and energies are computed on the larger partition and the PPPM kspace computation concurrently on the smaller partition.
+This uses an integer "1:*p*" mapping of *p* subdomains of the atom decomposition to one subdomain of the FFT grid decomposition and where pairwise non-bonded and bonded forces and energies are computed on the larger partition and the PPPM kspace computation concurrently on the smaller partition.